StarshipladDev/HelmsDeep/README.md

 ![Helms Deep](SalesPitch.PNG)

-This is a short C# project designed to replicate a handdrawn micro .GIF animated image by automating the rules I followed while hand drawing the GIF.
+This is a short C# project designed to replicate a hand-drawn micro .GIF (animated) image ,by automating the rules I followed while hand-drawing the GIF.
 ![AnimatedGIF](HelmsDeep.gif)

 ## Notes/Know Bugs:

-> 'Night' Tiles may go down so far there is no 'City' tiles between 'Top Wall' Tiles and 'Night'
+> No known bugs at the moment.
+Please email bugfinder@starshiplad.com with any bugs you find.

 ## Features(Planned In Brackets)

-> (Aniamted .GIF file)

-> (Export .GIF file of project)

 > Automates the hand-drawing process used to draw https://twitter.com/StarshipladDevp/status/1300752966299734017

+> Animated .GIF file

+> Export .GIF file after creation

-> Animates the inital frame
+> Animates the inital frame as a PNG

 ## View of progress

 ![Progress Image](Progress.png)
+*The below GIF file is output by the program*
+![Progress Gif] (Progressgif.gif)

 ## Latest Build
 Still In progress

 ## Latest Update

-12/10/2020- Unit Handling
-	HelmsDeepApp -> Add GifWriter Class to output .GIF files from series of .PNGs WorkerFunctions.cs>HelmsDeepButton -> Add creation of GifWriter before main loop to handel GIF creation WorkerFunctions.cs>HelmsDeepButton -> Add Each 'DispalyCell' Grpahic in main loop to the above GifWriter to create output content
-	WorkerFunctions.cs>DisplayCell -> Modify to take a Bitmap as a parameter, drawing to that then copying that Grpahic to the relevant 'Form' so that graphics are being drawn to an object that can can be saved.
+21/10/2020 -Comments & Background City:

+WorkerFunctions ->Add Comments to all major Functions

+Globals -> Add a 'backgroundCityHeight' Array that acts similar to Globals.cityHeight and wallHeight to match handdrawn GIFs

+WorkerFunctions FillCells -> Add a 'backgroundCityHeight' generator that fills cells similar to Globals.cityHeight and wallHeight to match handdrawn GIFs

+SiegeFunction CellTypes -> Add 'BackgroundCity' Celltype to draw handdraw GIF backgroundCity pixels

+WorkerFunctions DispalyCells -> As per above changes, add handling of drawing 'backgroundCity' tiles to match handdrawn GIFs

+WorkerFunctions DispalyCells ->  Add parameter 'frame', add Title Change of refrenced form to dispaly the current 'frame' being drawn, so that progress can be tracked

 ## Next Build

 Week ending 11/10/2020 -Release 1.0 ***DELAYED*** New Release 31/10/2020

 * Add casulty/unit removal after enough 'wounds'

-* Improve the Background City, add bomb handling
+* Improve the Background City, maybe bomb handling

 * GIF Output